 The University strongly encourages students, employees, and visitors to report incidents of sexual misconduct to resources on campus, including confidential resources.
-If the University knows or reasonably should have known about an incident of sexual misconduct that creates a hostile environment, Title IX requires that the University take immediate action to eliminate the prohibited conduct, prevent its recurrence, and address its effects.
-More information on Title IX is available at: https://www2.ed.gov/about/offices/list/ocr/docs/tix_dis.html
+If the University knows or reasonably should have known about an incident of sexual misconduct that creates a hostile environment, the Policy on Sexual Misconduct requires that the University take immediate action to eliminate the prohibited conduct, prevent its recurrence, and address its effects.

 Sexual Misconduct threatens the campus community as a whole, and in some instances the University may be obliged to pursue alleged instances of sexual misconduct through internal disciplinary procedures to ensure the safety of the campus as a whole.
 In such instances involving imminent harm to the campus community, the University will inform the reporting party of its obligation to redress campus-wide safety issues.

-The University offers specific resources to persons who have reported instances of sexual misconduct.
-Academic support is available to students, such as coordinating medical leave, possible course load reduction, coordinating with faculty and/or the Center for Student Academic Support to request extensions, tutoring, or make-up exams, etc. Additionally, the University reserves the right to issue no contact orders and trespass bans where appropriate.
+In addition, the University offers specific resources to persons who have reported instances of sexual misconduct.
+Academic support is available to students, such as coordinating medical leave, possible course load reduction, coordinating with faculty and/or the Center for Student Academic Success to request extensions, tutoring, or make-up exams, etc. Additionally, the University reserves the right to issue no contact orders and trespass bans where appropriate.

 In cases involving potential criminal conduct, students, employees, and visitors are encouraged to additionally report acts of sexual misconduct to local law enforcement.
 The Tulsa Police Department’s phone number 918-596-9222 or 911 (for emergency situations).
 The Title IX Coordinator or appropriate Deputy Coordinator is available to assist students, employees, and visitors with questions or concerns about reporting sexual misconduct to local law enforcement.

-Filing a Police Report: Violations of University Policy may also constitute violations of criminal law.
+- Filing a Police Report: Violations of University Policy may also constitute violations of criminal law.
 Reporting parties may also report potential criminal violations directly to local law enforcement.
-Reporting parties are encouraged, but not required, to report instances of sexual misconduct and / or interpersonal violence not only to the University but also to local law enforcement.
+Reporting parties are encouraged, but not required, to report instances of sexual misconduct and/or interpersonal violence not only to the University but also to local law enforcement.
+The Title IX Coordinator or appropriate Deputy Coordinator is available to assist students, employees, and visitors with questions or concerns about reporting sexual misconduct to local law enforcement.

 If the reporting party requests confidentiality or asks that the complaint not be pursued, the University will take all reasonable steps to investigate and respond to the complaint consistent with the request for confidentiality or the request not to pursue an investigation.
 If the reporting party insists that his or her name or other identifiable information not be disclosed to the responding party, the reporting party would be informed that the University’s ability to respond may be limited.
-The reporting party will also be reminded that Title IX prohibits retaliation against them and that University officials will not only take steps to prevent retaliation but also take strong responsive action if an accused person retaliates against a complainant or any other person involved in a Title IX investigation.
-Acts of reprisal, revenge and retribution are all considered retaliation and a violation of Title IX and University policy.
+The reporting party will also be reminded that The Policy on Sexual Misconduct prohibits retaliation against them and that University officials will not only take steps to prevent retaliation but also take strong responsive action if an accused person retaliates against a complainant or any other person involved in an investigation.
+Acts of reprisal, revenge and retribution are all considered retaliation and a violation of University policy.